pelodelfuego/bt-periodicity/README.md

 ===========

 BallTree Periodicity decompose a signal in order to find its principal period.<br>
-Its particularity relies on the fact it does not use the harmonics to do and therefore,<br>
+The interesting part here relies on the fact it does not use harmonics to do so and therefore,<br>
 is resilient to time shift.